 - Money pouch: This should ideally be on the top of my list!
 I always carry my stealth money pouch.
 You can wear it around your waist; it is seamless!
 Unfortunately, I didn’t carry it to Thailand and ended up losing over 300 USD!
 Better safe than sorry!

-- Reusable bamboo/steel straw: Let’s travel responsibility, shall we?
+- Reusable bamboo/steel straw: Let’s travel responsibly, shall we?
 Unlike most countries, Thailand still uses plastic.
-To minimalise the waste, carry your own reusable bamboo/steel straws.
+To minimalise waste, carry your own reusable bamboo/steel straws.
 You can buy one here.

 - Portable charger: Another essential from the lesson I learnt!
 Some shops charge you an hourly fee to charge your phone!
 Yes, you read it right!
 Carrying an excellent portable charger is a great travel hack, I use Duracell portable charger.

-Hope my list of essentials to pack for Thailand helps you pack better and easy your trip planning.
+Hope my list of essentials to pack for Thailand helps you pack better and ease your trip planning.

 How to access the internet in Thailand?

 Data is critical when you are travelling to Thailand.
 I was in Thailand for ten days and ended up buying a sim card for internet access and generally to stay connected.
 You can either buy a sim or activate international roaming on your local telephone number.